 We did want to be their friends, but not like this, not if they were treating us this way.

 Clare and I aren’t friends anymore, but that has little to do with that fateful night.
 After a kitchen fire in 2016, I was advised to set up a GoFundMe page for £1,000.
 Lots of family and friends wanted to contribute something to help us get back up on our feet and I wanted to make it as easy as possible for them.
 I shared the link to our page on my Facebook and within moments, Clare commented:

 You wouldn’t need that if you were insured lol

 Enough.
 I didn’t need her criticisms or her judgements.
 I’m a firm believer that “judge not, that ye be not judged” and with a few swift clicks and presses, she was gone from my life.
 No Facebook, no phone calls, nada.
 Not being insured was a very costly mistake, but even with insurance, it’s still nice to know that some people care.

 Clare’s wedding really was the worst wedding that I have ever been to, but I don’t hold that against her.
 I hold her behaviour against her, but I admire her for going through and giving me the “worst-best wedding” story that I love to tell.
-We’re different people, with different opinions and very different lifestyles, and I won’t be the kind of friend who caves to her peer pressure.
+We’re different people with different opinions and very different lifestyles, and I won’t be the kind of friend that caves in to her peer pressure.
 I hope she’s well and I hope she’s happy, but after last time, I’m also exceptionally grateful that she won’t be inviting me to another wedding.